 The segments of this plant are loosely attached and fall off easily.

 The areoles produce these strange ‘raffia-like” spines which is where the common name of this variety comes from.
 This plant has slightly raised tubercles but there is also a “tubercled type” of this variety whose tubercles are even more raised.
-This cactus areoles produce tiny glochids which differ from the wool in Mammillaria species.
+These cactus areoles produce tiny glochids which differ from the wool in Mammillaria species.
 Glochids, which are also produced by Opuntia species (Prickly Pear) are a real pain to remove if you get them stuck in your fingers.

 I think I am finally finished with this post… Now I can start reading your posts again.